Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Permits & Planning

-Q: Can I visit Tibet independently?
+Q: Can you visit Tibet independently?

 No. Foreign visitors must book through a licensed Tibetan tour agency.
 The agency arranges your Tibet Travel Permit (TTP), a mandatory guide, and a driver/vehicle.
 There is no way around this requirement.
 Individual backpacking-style travel is not permitted for foreign nationals.